oroinc/documentation/user_guide/marketing_campaign.rst

   "**Owner***","Limits the list of Users that can manage the campaign to users, whose roles allow managing campaigns of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."

-Optional fields can be used to define such details as start and end dates of the campaig, its description and budget.
+Optional fields can be used to define such details as start and end dates of the campaign, its description and its budget.

 Custom fields may be added, subject to specific business-needs.